MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/direct-update.md

 - An alternate HTML file that is presented to the user with options
 - And so on…

-<span style="color:red">TODO: Update sample and code snippet below to create a dialog using the Cordova dialog plug-in</span>

 ```javascript
 wl_directUpdateChallengeHandler.handleDirectUpdate = function(directUpdateData, directUpdateContext) {
 	// custom text for the dialog